pculture/vidscraper/docs/topics/getting-started.rst

 associated with the video at that url.
 If no suites are found which support the url, :exc:`.UnhandledVideo` will be raised.

-If you only need certain fields (say you only need the "file_url" and the "title" fields), you can pass those fields in as a second argument::
+If you only need certain fields (say you only need the "files" and "title" fields), you can pass those fields in as a second argument::

     >>> video = auto_scrape(url, fields=['files', 'title'])